Carmichael, California: Jensen Botanical Gardens

 The Jensen Botanical Gardens are at 8520 Fair Oaks Boulevard.
 They exhibit a variety of flora including camellias, dogwoods, azaleas, and rhododendrons.

 Chautauqua Playhouse

 The Chautauqua Playhouse has been in the La Sierra Community Center since 1985.
 The 95-seat theater shows comedies, dramas, and musicals.
 It has a children's theater with performances held on Saturdays.
 Chautauqua Playhouse is at 5325 Engle Road (between Walnut Avenue and Fair Oaks Boulevard).

 Ancil Hoffman Park

 Ancil Hoffman Park is a major park within the American River Parkway in Carmichael.
 It is a 396 acre park.
 It features the Effie Yeaw Nature Center.
 The oak-canopied park is bordered on two sides by the American River.
 Reconstructed Maidu Indian homes are at the entrance to the nature center.
 The Ancil Hoffman Golf Course is also part of the park.
 Many species of animals can be seen, including wild turkey, deer, coyotes and hawks.
-One can access the park via the Watt Avenue exit off Highway 50.
+One can access the park via Fair Oaks Blvd. by following the signs.